orra-dev/agent-fragile-to-prod-guide/stage3-grounding/README.md

 ## Running the Updated Application

-1. Make sure Orra is running
+1. Make sure orra is running
 2. Install dependencies for all components (same as previous stage)
 3. Start the components (same as previous stage)
 4. Start the client application